 Eritta by Amar Lettering: The free version is available in both TTF and OTF file format, the free version is for personal use only.
 Alternates and ligatures are not included in the free version.
 It has a playful bounce in the baseline and swirls in most capital letters, the full version for sale has multilingual support and alternates with swirls and entry/exit strokes.

-Desyanti by Amar Lettering: The demo free version is available in OTF and TTF file format, the demo is for non-commercial use only and it has a bouncy descender motion on some letters that make it super lovely, the thickness on the downstrokes also makes it perfect for smaller pieces that still need attention, and I personally love how thin the upstrokes are.
+Desyanti by Amar Lettering: The demo free version is available in OTF and TTF file format, the demo is for non-commercial use only.
+It has a bouncy descender motion on some letters that make it super lovely, the thickness on the downstrokes also makes it perfect for smaller pieces that still need attention, and I, personally, love how thin the upstrokes are.

 Melinda by Amar Lettering: The free demo version is available in TTF and also in OTF format.
 The uppercases are super lovely and even though there's not much difference in thickness from upstrokes to downstrokes, this font is a great example of modern calligraphy.
 The full version offers a good number of alternates and ligatures that would make any project extra special.